 Bagels in the US have actually been growing in size over time.
 Like many foods over here, we have supersized them.
 Originally they would have been closer to 2 ounces, whereas now the average bagel is closer to 6.
 Which is truly more bread than you really need in the morning for a single serving.
 In the name of efficiency, lots of bagels made in the US are now machine – as opposed to hand – rolled as well, and instead of boiling the bagels, they steam them.
 While this does streamline the process of making them, the result is a much softer bread, not the crusty, chewy bagel we all love and enjoy.

-So why are some gluten free and grain free brands offering bagel-shaped imposters?
+So why are some gluten free bread brands offering bagel-shaped imposters?
 Why are they not boiling their dough to create a recipe that has been alive for centuries?
 Maybe they too are influenced by the need for efficiency.
 We honestly do not know.
-What we do know is that here at Plantiful Kitchen, all our bagels are handmade, boiled, then baked to perfection.
-We have created the perfect low carb, grain free bagel that you are sure to appreciate.
+What we do know is that here at Plantiful Kitchen, all our gluten free bagels are handmade, boiled, then baked to perfection.
+We have created the perfect lower carb, grain free bagel that you are sure to appreciate.
 In fact, we have put them before a New York native, and they claimed these were the best bagels they ever tasted!
 And rather than stick to the American, gluttonous trend of oversizing food, our bagels are closer to just over 2 ½ ounces (75g).
 This might sound small to some, but trust us, they are quite filling.

 Aside from being made correctly, they are also high in fiber and protein (hence being more filling), making them superior to most breads you will find on the market.
 And your recipe options are unlimited!
 You can top them with all sorts of healthy ingredients for some gluten free bagel bites.
 Have some delicious dip to consume?
 Crisp our bagels up for some grain free bagel chips.
 Or you can go more traditional and enjoy them with an array of toppings like schmear and smoked salmon for brunch.
 No matter how you slice them, we are confident you will enjoy our true-to-form bagels, boiled as they should be.